Comparison Summary: Kratom vs. Weed

 The most common side effect of kratom is nausea.
-If you take too much kratom, you’re very likely to feel nauseous — however, when used in the right dose, there are very few, if any, side effects you should be expecting.
+If you take too much kratom, you’re very likely to feel nauseous — however, when used in the right dose, there are very few side effects you should expect.

 The long-term or high dosage use of kratom has been known to cause the following side effects:

 - Increased blood pressure

 - Increased urination